HabanaAI/Model-References/PyTorch/computer_vision/classification/torchvision/README.md

 **NOTE:** mpirun map-by PE attribute value may vary on your setup.
 For the recommended calculation, refer to the instructions detailed in [mpirun Configuration](https://docs.habana.ai/en/latest/PyTorch/PyTorch_Scaling_Guide/DDP_Based_Scaling.html#mpirun-configuration).

-- ResNet50, lazy mode, BF16 mixed precision, batch size 256, custom learning rate, 16 HPUs on multiple servers using Gaudi NIC, include dataloading time in throughput computation:
+- ResNet50, lazy mode, BF16 mixed precision, batch size 256, FusedLARS with polynomial decay LR scheduler, 16 HPUs on multiple servers using Gaudi NIC, include dataloading time in throughput computation:
     - **`-H`**: Set this to a comma-separated list of host IP addresses.
 Make sure to modify IP address below to match your system.
     - **`--mca btl_tcp_if_include`**: Provide network interface associated with IP address.
 More details: [Open MPI documentation](https://www.open-mpi.org/faq/?category=tcp#tcp-selection).
 If you get mpirun `btl_tcp_if_include` errors, try un-setting this environment variable and let the training script automatically detect the network interface associated with the host IP address.
     - **`HCCL_SOCKET_IFNAME`**: HCCL_SOCKET_IFNAME defines the prefix of the network interface name that is used for HCCL sideband TCP communication.
 If not set, the first network interface with a name that does not start with lo or docker will be used.